bretschid/TobiasHeycke.github.io/index.md

 *Radboud University Nijmegen, Netherlands*

 **B. Sc., Psychology** *09/2007 - 09/2011*<br>
-Radboud University Nijmegen, Netherlands
+*Radboud University Nijmegen, Netherlands*

-**High School Diploma (Abitur)** *06/2007* <br> Konrad-Adenauer-Gymnasium, Meckenheim, Germany
+**High School Diploma (Abitur)** *06/2007* <br> *Konrad-Adenauer-Gymnasium, Meckenheim, Germany*

-[..to be continued]
+### Professional Experience

+**Postdoctoral researcher** *Since 09/2018* <br>
+*GESIS – Leibniz Institute for the Social Sciences* <br>
+Implementing the GESIS Open Science Strategy.
+My work consists of all aspects of changing the science culture towards a more open culture.
+I give talks on the importance of open science and organize and teach workshops on open science tools.

+**Research associate at the Chair for Research Methods and Experimental Psychology ** *12/2013 - 09/2018* <br>
+*University of Cologne, Germany* <br>
+Teaching in the Bachelor and Master of Psychology and the Bachelor Inter-Media.

+**Project Manager of an online learning platform** *09/2014 - 09/2018* <br>
+*University of Cologne, Germany* <br>
+Coordinating the work of software developers and student-assistants.

+**Student assistant at the Language and Cognition group** *03/2009 - 09/2011* <br>
+*Max Planck Institute for Psycholinguistics* <br>

 <!--
-## Professional Experience
+## Volunteer work
-methexp
-lemon
-MPI
+- promovierendenvertreter
+- trion
+- SPS NIP
+- Kirchentag

 ## Honors and Grants
 - Austin travel
 - SPSP travel
 - nachwuchs preis
 - psychology honours programm
 -buergerpreis meckenheim
-## Volunteer work
-- promovierendenvertreter
-- trion
-- SPS NIP
-- Kirchentag
 -->

 # Publications